Female business owner in restaurant

 • National Association for the Self-Employed (NASE) Growth Grants.
 According to its website, the NASE has distributed over $1,000,000 in grants to its members.
 Its growth grants provide up to $4,000 to assist with training, marketing, and more.
 You must be a member for 90 days before you are eligible to apply.

 • Patagonia Corporate Grant Program.
 Patagonia’s corporate grant program offers between $10,000 and $20,000 of funding to nonprofits with missions to protect and preserve the environment.
-If you meet the grant requirements, you can apply today.
+Though grants are awarded by invitation only, Patagonia accepts recommendations for organizations that meet program criteria.

 • RTC Women in Tech Fund.
 Rewriting The Code (RTC) works to support college and early-career women in tech by providing them with opportunities to help disrupt gender and racial inequality in the industry.
 The RTC Women in Tech Fund provides financial resources to women enrolled in undergraduate tech programs to help cover costs that may be an obstacle to education.
 There are three different grants available depending on each applicant’s specific financial needs.
 All applications are accepted on a rolling basis.